Contact details

 Programmes: Philosophy and Lingustics

-I am an assistant professor working at the Aarhus Institute of Advanced Studies (AIAS) also affilliated with CFIN (Center of Functionally Integrative Neuroscience) and the Department of Cognitive Science at Aarhus University, Denmark.
+I am a tenure track assistant professor working at the Department of Cognitive Science at Aarhus University, Denmark and also affilliated with CFIN (Center of Functionally Integrative Neuroscience).
 I'm interested in anything related to magnetoencephalography (MEG), but sensory expectations, consciousness, cerebellar MEG and on-scalp MEG must be highlighted among my interests.
 I have also worked and published on on-scalp MEG and machine learning.
 Finally, I take a keen interest in coding using language such as MATLAB, Python and R and have published tutorial papers on how to do MEG analysis in FieldTrip and MNE-Python.

 Minimum Norm Estimate